AbbadAnes/kaggle-Titanic-Disaster-competition-Analysis-and-Solution/README.md

 <h2>Pclass Variable</h2>
 <p>
-use what we concluded earlier to strengthen our analysis
+let's use what we concluded earlier to strengthen our analysis
 <br>
-now use the variable "Pclass" to see which class were the women who survived the disaster
+now  we will use "Pclass" variable to see which class were the women who survived the disaster
 <br>
 </p>